Skip to main content

 Gozo (Cassava Fufu)

-The foundational staple of Central African cuisine - a dense, sticky paste made from fermented cassava flour.
-Served with every meal, it's used to scoop up flavorful sauces made from okra, greens, peanuts, or palm nuts.
-Essential to understanding CAR food culture.
+The backbone of Central African cooking: a dense, sticky paste made from fermented cassava flour.
+It comes with almost every meal, torn off in pieces and used to scoop up sauces of okra, greens, peanuts, or palm nuts.
+You can't really understand CAR food without it.

 Kanda (Beef Meatballs)